mosip/k8s-infra/logging/README.md

 ```sh
 ./install.sh
 ```
-Note: Before running the `install.sh` script please make sure the `values.yaml` is updated.
+Note: Before running the `install.sh` script please make sure the `values.yaml` and the host value in 'istio-addons-values.yaml' is updated.

 ## Install logging operator.
 There are two ways to install logging operator as given below: